-- You must provide a name and 24 hour phone number for someone who lives with/near to you and who will know where you are for the duration of the study.
+• You must provide a name and 24 hour phone number for someone who lives with/near to you and who will know where you are for the duration of the study.
 If you fail to attend for review during the 23 days after each challenge and are un-contactable we will contact this person.
-If you cannot be located we will take additional steps to locate you which may involve contacting the police and national media. - You must attend all the visits that are outlined above. - Women must use an effective method of contraception for the duration of the study.
-If you are using a hormonal contraceptive, you will need to use an additional alternative method of contraception while you are taking the medication for malaria, and until the start of the next menstrual period. - You must not donate blood in the UK following participation in the study.
+If you cannot be located we will take additional steps to locate you which may involve contacting the police and national media.

+• You must attend all the visits that are outlined above.

+• Women must use an effective method of contraception for the duration of the study.
+If you are using a hormonal contraceptive, you will need to use an additional alternative method of contraception while you are taking the medication for malaria, and until the start of the next menstrual period.

+• You must not donate blood in the UK whilst participating in the study or at any time following participation in the study.